Immanuel-maingi/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Script 1-specified shell to execute the commands that follow in the script
 * Script 2-Delete the directory my_first_directory that is in the /tmp directory

+# Back to the future
+* Script 1-specified shell to execute the commands that follow in the script
+* Script 2-changes the working directory to the previous one